 If you give this recipe a try, let me know!
 Leave a comment, rate it, or take a picture and tag it #alittleandalot on Instagram.

-Reuben Sandwiches with Homemade Russian Dressing
+Reuben Sandwiches with Easy Russian Dressing

 Toasted slices of dark rye bread packed with corned beef, sauerkraut, Swiss cheese and tangy homemade Russian dressing.